-If you're looking for CCNA Interview Questions for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research CCNA has a salary ranges from $23,000 to $165,000.
+If you're looking for CCNA Interview Questions for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
+According to research CCNA has a salary range from $23,000 to $165,000.

 Network addresses are the addresses used in packets.
-Each network address has a network part, which identifies a particular data link, and a host or node part, which identifies a specific device on the data link identified by the network part.
+Each network address has a network port, which identifies a particular data link, and a host or node part, which identifies a specific device on the data link identified by the network part.

 Following are the main advantages of LAN switching:

-1. It allows full duplex data transmission and reception.
+1. It allows full-duplex data transmission and reception.

 2. Media rate adaption.

 Public IP is used across the internet while private IP is used within the local LAN.